How to join or become an adult volunteer with the Sea Cadets, the Army Cadet Force, the Air Cadets, or starting a Combined Cadet Force in schools.

 Meantime, also during the 1850s, a number of orphanages were established to look after children orphaned as a result of the Crimean War.
 These were run with the help of sailors returning from the Crimea.
 An organisation was then formed called the ‘Naval Lads’ Brigades’ and over the following 50 years or so 34 Brigades of Boys were established.
 They were granted recognition by the Admiralty in 1919 and the title ‘Navy League Sea Cadet Corps’ adopted.

 Following World War 1 there was a reluctance on the part of the public to support any military organisation because of the huge losses incurred in the war and the Cadet Forces for a while received no support from government and had to be entirely self-supporting.

-By 1942 the other Cadet Forces started to thrive once again and be heavily supported by the government.
+By 1942, the other cadet forces started to thrive once again and were heavily supported by the government.

 Today, the cadet forces are very different to those early groups of young people.
 The focus now is on developing tomorrow’s citizens by providing challenging and interesting activities, although the values and ethos of the armed forces are used as a means to achieve this aim.
 Up to 40% of a cadet’s time is spent on adventurous training activities.